ea-de/grafana/README.md

-### This Project was created to gather metrics from my personal mail server, along with fail2ban information and mail logs.
+### Created to gather metrics from my personal mail server, along with fail2ban information and mail logs.
 It uses the Grafana, prometheus, promtail & loki stack.
-I also automated letsencrypt certs to secure the grafana dashboard
+I also automated letsencrypt certs to secure the grafana dashboard.